Applicants must be a minimum age of 18 years prior to the commencement of the Recruit Training Course.

 It is important that Tasmania Police are aware of any association or potential conflict of interest which may compromise you or reflect adversely on the organisation.
 These could be family, friends, members of recreational clubs or other people you associate with.
 During the application you will be required to declare these.
 Failure to disclose any information in the application process may result in your application not proceeding.

-If you believe you meet the pre-application requirements, your next step is to lodge an Expression of Interest.
+If you believe you meet the pre-application requirements, your next step is to lodge an application to join.

-The Expression of Interest is for Tasmania Police Recruiting Services to assess your suitability, based on the Pre-Application Requirements.
+The application is for Tasmania Police Recruiting Services to assess your suitability, based on the Pre-Application Requirements.

 If considered suitable, you will be invited (in due course) to sit the Police Entrance Exam.